Inside The Operating Room: Dr. Allan Stewart Explains Heart Surgery

 P.S.
 For the hearing impaired members of our community, I have provided a written transcript of the video below:

 Adam Pick: Hey everybody.
 It’s Adam.
-We are at Miami Cardiac & Vascular Institute here in Miami.
-I’m thrilled to be with Dr. Allan Stewart who is the Chief of Cardiac Surgery.
-Dr. Stewart, thanks for being with me.
+We are here in Miami.
+I’m thrilled to be with Dr. Allan Stewart.
+Thanks for being with me.

 Dr. Allan Stewart: My pleasure.